BurntSushi/rebar/engines/regress/README.md

 * The `regress` regex API doesn't permit searching anything other than a Rust `&str`, which implies the API only supports searching valid UTF-8.
 Therefore, this runner program always returns an error when the haystack is invalid UTF-8.
-* The `regress` API doesn't (at time of writing) have a Unicode mode that can be toggled on or off.
-Instead, the crate implements Unicode features by default.
-(See below for more details.)
+* The `regress` API does have a Unicode mode that can be toggled on or off, but it looks like it only currently impacts surface level syntax support.

 ## No support for inline flags